 GRF line item 490410 provides funding to support the investigation of complaints against providers of long-term care services for the elderly.
-Funds are distributed to the regional ombudsman programs.
+The majority of funds are distributed to the regional ombudsman programs, but a small portion is retained for administrative costs.